stephenbrutch/Thesis-codes-and-documentation/README.md

 Final Thoughts: The code should be well explained enough with comments and the code along with thesis section 6 should serve enough of a pseudo readme

+## 6 - PINN Model 5

+1 - For the commented/clean Code [click here](https://github.com/stephenbrutch/Thesis-codes-and-documentation/blob/main/PINN_large_data_model_with_tau_2.ipynb)

+2 - This code was not used in the thesis however it is just another version I tried.
+It is essentially the same except instead of looking at error between xhat and xtrue.
+I calculate xdothat and compare to xdottrue since xdothat is in terms of pitcherror delayed by true tau, true x(t), true tlg.
+And i can use those known values to compute true xdot to compare to estimated xdot that is a function of pitcherror delayed by est tau, est x(t) and est tlg.

+3 - This code worked good for time invaraint however very bad results for time variant

+4 - This model also showed good estimation and robustness looking at flight simulator data.
+And I have a sample flight test estimation at the bottom.

 ## 6 - SciKit Learn

 1 - For the commented/clean Code and save the models [click here](https://github.com/stephenbrutch/Thesis-codes-and-documentation/blob/main/sklearn_code_and_simulator_test%20copy.ipynb)